 The operation’s scope can also be chosen – for all or individual addresses:

-All pages according to the sitemap.
+All pages according to the specified scope.

-- Specified URLs or URIs
+- Specified URLs, URIs, or expressions

 Just revalidates the cached data without erasing previously cached content that preserves minimal server loading.
 If the ‘Lazy revalidation’ is active, the content will be updated transparently to the user rather than the first user will have to wait for content updating and next users get previously cached version.